sims-lab/CapCruncher/docs/installing.rst

 1. Install from conda:
 ::

-    conda install ccanalyser # do not use: not available yet
+    conda install capcruncher # do not use: not available yet

 2. Install from pypi:
 ::

-    pip install ccanalyser # do not use: not available yet
+    pip install capcruncher # do not use: not available yet

 3. Install from GitHub: